rpii/wdio-report-events/README.md

 # @rpii/wdio-report-events

+### Updated for module compatibility with webdriver 8

 Abstracts the event driver messaging to pass screenshots and log data to webdriverio reports

 Used internally by various packages that need to fire events, and listen for them.